LakshinG/Comp-590-Final/README.md

 **What cannot be represented well:** While the technical implementation is native, this model runs contrary to Go's core design philosophy.
 Idiomatic Go strongly discourages this approach, favoring the mantra: "Do not communicate by sharing memory; instead, share memory by communicating."
 Furthermore, just like in Java, correctness depends entirely on programmer discipline.
 The language and compiler do relatively little to prevent unsynchronized access natively, meaning the standard risks of deadlocks, race conditions, and thread-starvation remain fully present, requiring reliance on external tooling like Go's race detector.

 #### 5. CSP/Channels (Go-style) in Elixir
-**What maps naturally:** The BEAM virtual machine makes this pretty easy on the surface. spawn or GenServer give you incredibly lightweight, isolated processes that map perfectly to the concept of goroutines.
+**What maps naturally:** The BEAM virtual machine makes this pretty easy on the surface.
+Both the spawn or GenServer give you incredibly lightweight, isolated processes that map perfectly to the concept of goroutines.
 Both Go and Elixir are designed around the idea of spinning up massive numbers of concurrent entities and passing discrete data payloads between them.
+BEAMS' sceduler handles these tiny processes with the exact same kind of efficienty that the GO runtime scheduler handles goroutines, making the build and teh way these two models work feel very similar.

 **What requires simulation:** The main issue is blocking.
 Unbuffered Go channels use "rendezvous synchronization"—the sender literally stops and blocks until the receiver is ready.
-Elixir’s message passing is completely asynchronous (fire-and-forget).
+Elixir’s message passing is completely asynchronous so it sends the signal then forgets it.
 To simulate that synchronous block, you have to build a strict call/reply mechanism.

 ```elixir
 # Simulating a synchronous, blocking channel send via GenServer